Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Experiments

-We describe a use case of the learned model in sports analytics for characterizing the style of a professional player by simulating the behavior of the player (e.g., the landing and the subsequent moving position upon a shot) against different opponent players in different scenarios.
-Figure \ref{fig:case1} shows the simulated distributions of the landing and moving position of a player after a \textit{defensive shot}.
-In this example: (i) This player tends to have a landing position mostly on both sides of the backcourt and only occasionally on the midcourt. (ii) This player tends to move to the midcourt after a defensive shot to prepare for the next stroke.

-To provide a more comprehensive view of the results, we have generated visualizations comparing the landing distributions of RallyNet and BC across various states.
-Figure \ref{fig:case3} illustrates the simulated landing distributions of under different state conditions.
+\textbf{Simulation of Player Behavior.} We describe a use case of the learned model in sports analytics for characterizing the style of a professional player by simulating the behavior of the player in different conditions.
+We generated visualizations comparing the landing distributions of RallyNet and BC across various states.
+Fig. \ref{fig:case3} illustrates the simulated landing distributions of under different state conditions.
 It demonstrates that RallyNet consistently captures players' decision patterns with precision.
-In contrast, BC exhibits instances where it manages to approximate the distribution roughly but with deviations, and occasionally even exhibits significant misjudgments.
-Accordingly, such characterization can help the coach better understand the style of the player and thereby devise tactical plans.
+In contrast, BC exhibits instances where it approximates the distribution roughly but with large deviations, and occasionally even exhibits significant misjudgments.
+Accordingly, such characterization can help the coach understand the style of the player and thereby devise tactics.